HydroFarmerJason/OpenSourceControlledEnvironments/README.md

 - Set up appropriate dashboards for your use case
 - Configure backup and maintenance schedules
 - Apply accessibility settings if needed
+DEPENDENCIES AND TESTING

+The setup scripts require root privileges and an internet connection to install packages via apt and pip.
+Package versions are not pinned, so behavior may change over time.
+Run the scripts on a fresh Raspberry Pi OS image and review them before execution.
+Most scripts should be executed with sudo.

 CONFIGURATION OPTIONS